bukhsh/oats/README.md

 ## License

-OATS is distributed under the open source license GNU GPL v3 - see the [LICENSE.md](LICENSE.md) file for details.
+OATS is distributed under the open source license GNU GPL v3 - see the [LICENSE](LICENSE.md) file for details.
 This is a copyleft license that requires anyone using this code or a derivative work to make the source available under the same terms.

 ## Citing OATS

 We are working on a journal article for OATS.
 Meanwhile, we request the users to cite the user manual of OATS.

+* W. Bukhsh, OATS: Optimization and Analysis Toolbox for Power Systems Optimization, Documentation realease 0.1, 2017 \[Available\] Online: https://github.com/bukhsh/oats

 ## Acknowledgments